acmucsd-projects/purple-team-backend/README.md

 # ACM Purple Team Backend - Splash Pages
 Built in Express.js with care by the ACM Side Projects Purple Team.
+Generate a splash page for your event with all of its details with minimal effort!